Smoke Signals (Dexter: New Blood): Plot

-Dexter (Michael C. Hall) enrolls Harrison (Jack Alcott) in school and is persuaded by the principal to connect more with his son.
-Dexter is later called in to the police station, where Angela (Julia Jones) explains that wildlife cameras in the woods identified Matt and an unrecognizable figure through thermal imaging.
+Dexter (Michael C. Hall) enrolls Harrison (Jack Alcott) in school, and the principal persuades Dexter to connect more with his son.
+Dexter is later called to the police station, where Angela (Julia Jones) explains that wildlife cameras in the woods identified Matt and an unrecognizable figure through thermal imaging.
 When Dexter identifies the rifle as the one he sold to Matt, Angela orders a further investigation of the crime scene, shocking Kurt (Clancy Brown).

 An Albany crime scene investigator arrives at the scene to help with the investigation.
 To Dexter's disappointment, he correctly deduces that someone attacked Matt after he shot the deer.
 Angela calls in for search dogs to help the next day and has Kurt cooperate with a sample of his DNA to confirm Matt's involvement.
-During the night, Dexter exhumes the bags containing Matt's pieces to relocate it and uses Matt's vest to mislead the dogs by passing it throughout the crime scene.
-Meanwhile, Lily is suddenly allowed to exit her room and escapes into the wilderness, discovering that she was being held in a bunker.
+During the night, Dexter exhumes the bags containing Matt's pieces to relocate them and uses Matt's vest to mislead the dogs by passing it through the crime scene.
+Meanwhile, Lily is suddenly allowed to exit her room and escape into the wilderness, discovering she was being held in a bunker.
 A man wearing a white ski mask then shoots her from a distance, killing her.
 Dexter hears the gunshot but dismisses it as hunters.

-Harrison scores an excellent placement exam but is suspected of having cheated so he is forced to do it again, managing to improve his score.
-He applies for the wrestling team and discovers that Zach and some students are bullying a fellow student, Ethan (Christian Dell'Edera), by having him be in a texting relationship with a girl that doesn't exist.
+Harrison scores an excellent placement exam but is suspected of having cheated, so he is forced to do it again, managing to improve his score.
+He applies for the wrestling team and discovers that Zach and some other students are bullying a fellow student, Ethan (Christian Dell'Edera), by having him be in a texting relationship with a girl that doesn't exist.
 Harrison tells Ethan about the facade and helps him get revenge by sending a photoshopped version of Zach.
 Zach prepares to attack Ethan when Harrison intervenes, choking and threatening him.
 While in the car with Audrey (Johnny Sequoyah), the car breaks down.
-While Harrison goes to ask for help, Audrey is approached by Olsen (Fredric Lehne) once again and she rebuffs him.
+While Harrison goes to ask for help, Olsen (Fredric Lehne) approaches Audrey once again, and she rebuffs him.

 True crime podcaster Molly Park (Jamie Chung) arrives at the scene, intending to find any useful information.
-Facing pressure from Debra (Jennifer Carpenter), Dexter decides to put Matt's pieces in a cave but is forced to leave when a bear emerges from the cave, scrapping his plans.
-That night, he dines with Angela, Audrey and Harrison at her house.
+Faced with pressure from Debra (Jennifer Carpenter), Dexter decides to put Matt's pieces in a cave but is forced to leave when a bear emerges from the cave, scrapping his plans.
+At night, he dines with Angela, Audrey, and Harrison at her house.
 Audrey expresses frustration at Angela for putting the deer's corpse in the butcher's shop.
 Angela allows her to give the deer back to the Seneca people, who burn the deer in a bonfire.
 After that, Dexter apologizes to Harrison for not supporting him and promises to do better.
-Harrison replies with "thanks, dad", which pleases Dexter.
+Harrison replies with, "Thanks, Dad", which pleases Dexter.